zzMiao123/zzMiao123.github.io/_pages/about.md

 - *2023.09*: 💜🐈‍⬛ My journey at Northwestern University begins! -->
 - *2023.05*: 🏆 Awarded 1st prize for Outstanding Young Scholar Paper at BME2023, Suzhou, China.
 - *2023.01*: 🏆 Awarded the Agilent Scholarship for Excellence in Life Science.
 Grateful to Agilent for their support!
-- *2022.06*: 🏆 Graduated from SJTU with highest honors (Best Thesis, Honor Degree, and Outstanding Graduate of Shanghai)!
+- *2022.06*: 🏆 Graduated from SJTU with highest honors (Best Thesis, Honor Degree, and Outstanding Graduate of Shanghai) ----an achievement earned by only the top 0.1% (3 out of 3,928) of students!

 <br/>
 <br/>